 It is important to buy top quality organic herbs whenever you can.
 The fresher and more vibrant they are, the more vitality they offer you when you consume them.

 For those of you on a budget, purchasing your herbs in bulk quantities can help to save you money, so you can focus on getting the best possible available.
-Online company's like Mountain Rose Herbs (our personal favorite) offer additional discounts when you order herbs by the pound.
+Online company's like Mountain Rose Herbs (our personal favorite), Banyan Botanicals and Starwest Botanicals offer many selections in large amounts.

 Some of the best herbs are the ones that are harvested fresh from your own garden or wild landscape.
 We are huge supporters of growing many of these common herbs as well as the more rare species.
 Many unusual seed and plant starts can usually be purchased online at Horizon Herbs.